 Wen-Xing Ding, PhD

-Department of Pharmacology, Toxicology and Therapeutics, Director of Histopathology Core,
+Department of Pharmacology, Toxicology and Therapeutics, The University of Kansas Medical Center, Kansas City, KS, USA

 Dr. Ding’s current research focuses on the mechanisms of how autophagy protects against alcohol and drug-induced liver injury as well as non-alcoholic fatty liver disease.
 In particular, they are interested in identifying how autophagy selectively removes cellular damaged proteins and organelles such as mitochondria, lipid droplets and endoplasmic reticulum from hepatocytes.
 The ultimate goal of his research work is to develop novel approaches to modulate autophagy to treat liver diseases.